-Written by Ryan on Friday the 18th of January 2019.
+Written by Active Minds on Friday the 18th of January 2019.

 A Carers Assessment is undertaken by the council to identify if someone who is caring for an adult who is disabled, ill or elderly, is eligible for support.
 Whilst the word ‘assessment’ may be off-putting for some, the Carers Assessment is simply a way to identify areas in which extra support can be provided to make your life as a carer easier.